National Monument

 The Ring of the Rath, Co.
 Wicklow

 Rathgall Hillfort or Ring of the Rath is a large multivallate hill fort in County Wicklow.
-Located near the Shillelagh village, about 6 km east of Tullow in County Carlow and only 3 minutes drive from Rathwood.
+Located near the Shillelagh village, about 6 km east of Tullow in County Carlow and only a 3-minute drive from Rathwood.
 It is one of the largest and most impressive stone hillforts in Ireland.
 It is called Rathgall but […]

 Read More